itamames/Assignment3/README.md

 * public void delete (String s)
     * Removes the specified string from the BST, if the string cannot be found, then delete does nothing

+(OPTIONAL Extra Credit)
+* public MyQueue inOrder ()
+    * Returns a queue with the elements in-order
+* public MyQueue preOrder ()
+    * Returns a queue with the elements in pre-order
+* public MyQueue postOrder ()
+    * Returns a queue with the elements in post-order

+All these methods are in BinarySearchTree.java and that is the file to change.
+Every method has a TODO.

+## Resources

 ## Implementing public void put (String s)
 Implementing put( String s ) will require creating a recursive helper method to assist with searching through the BST to find the appropriate place to put the new node.
 In your put ( String s) method, you will need to call recursiveInsert() with the root